sqayum/dsc-phase-4-project/README.md

 <center><img src="images/net-approval-ratings.png" width='1000'></center>

-> The figures above suggest that the `RNN 4` model was quite succesful in predicting the overall approval rating of Joe Biden.
-The predicted net approval rating deviated from the other sets of polling data by no more than $8\%$.
+> The figures above suggest that the `RNN 4` model was biased; it overestimated Biden's approval rating compared to all $10$ sets of polling data.
+However, the model shows some potential; for $7$ out of $10$ sets of polling data, `RNN` predicted a net approval rating differed by $10\%$ or less, indicating that the bias is not large.

+There is evidence suggesting that Twitter users in the United States are more likely to be Democrats than the general public[^2], which would explain  why `RNN 4` was biased towards overestimating Joe Biden's approval rating.

 #### **State Approval Ratings**

-The __net approval ratings__ for each state were sourced from the political forecasting website [*RacetotheWH*](https://www.racetothewh.com), using data gathered from a webpage that tracks Joe Biden's approval ratings in each state by aggregating a variety of opinion polls.[^2] For each of the $50$ states, a poll conducted during the same the *Test Corpus* was compiled (July 12, 2022 - July 19, 2022) was chosen.
+The __net approval ratings__ for each state were sourced from the political forecasting website [*RacetotheWH*](https://www.racetothewh.com), using data gathered from a webpage that tracks Joe Biden's approval ratings in each state by aggregating a variety of opinion polls.[^3] For each of the $50$ states, a poll conducted during the same the *Test Corpus* was compiled (July 12, 2022 - July 19, 2022) was chosen.
 If a poll with such a date was not present, than the poll with closest associated date was chosen. **It should be noted that some of the smaller states had relatively few polls listed, which at times necessitated choosing a poll that had been conducted weeks before or after the time during which the *Test Corpus* was compiled.**

 The two maps below illustrate the net approval rating by state, as predicted by `RNN 4` and traditional polling data: